zackjjohnston/README-Generator/README.md

-# Real Project
+# Project real
 [![GitHub License](https://img.shields.io/badge/license-MIT-green)](License.md)
 ## Description
-[object Object]
+not a real project
 ## Table of Contents
 [Installation](#installation)
 [Usage](#usage)
 [Contribution](#contribution)
 [Testing](#testing)
 [Questions](#questions)
 ## Installation
-Install programs, then run
+you install its with node
 <br/>
 ## Usage
-Use it do a project
+you use it in vs code
 <br/>
 ## Contribution
-Please contribute to my project
+contribute with me
 <br/>
 ## Testing
-For testing, run the following command:
+For testing, run the following command: don't test me
-Run a test
 <br/>
 ## License
 MIT